NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Age of Ashes/Inizra Arumelo.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
     desc: "`pf2:r`  Inizra can use Attack of Opportunity when a creature within her reach uses a concentrate action, in addition to its normal trigger.
-She can disrupt triggering concentrate actions, and she disrupts actions on any hit, not just a critical hit.\n\n* * *\n"
+She can disrupt triggering concentrate actions, and she disrupts actions on any hit, not just a critical hit.\n* * *\n\n**Trigger** A creature within the monster's reach uses a manipulate action or a move action, makes a ranged attack, or leaves a square during a move action it's using.\n* * *\n\n**Effect** The monster attempts a melee Strike against the triggering creature.
+If the attack is a critical hit and the trigger was a manipulate action, the monster disrupts that action.
+This Strike doesn't count toward the monster's multiple attack penalty, and its multiple attack penalty doesn't apply to this Strike."

   - name: "Boundless Reprisals"
     desc: "  Inizra gains a reaction at the start of each enemy's turn that she can use only during that turn."